goldenstein64/tableshape-definitions/README.md

 # tableshape Definitions

 Definitions files for [leafo/tableshape](https://github.com/leafo/tableshape) 2.6.0 to use with [LuaLS/lua-language-server](https://github.com/LuaLS/lua-language-server).
-The annotations have been manually re-written directly from the [source code](https://github.com/leafo/tableshape) to be parsable by the LSP.
+The annotations have been manually written directly from the [source code](https://github.com/leafo/tableshape) to be parsable by the LSP.

 ## Usage